Christian Fischer, Ph.D.

 My research is guided by the mission to improve teaching and learning processes in STEM education, in particular through digital technologies, mostly applying quantitative research methodologies.
 More details on my current research projects are described on the research site.

-I am affiliated with two large-scale NSF-funded research projects which analyze teacher change in relation to the revised AP science exams and the role of virtual learning environments in higher education.
+I am affiliated with multiple large-scale research projects that analyze teacher change in response to high-stakes science exam reforms, virtual learning environments in higher education, and undergraduate student success.
 More details on these projects and other grants and awards are listed on the grants & awards site.